 First Continental Congress: History, Delegates, Achievements, & Major Facts

-Between September 5 and October 26, 1774, the nation’s first significant Congress – the First Continental Congress – congregated at Carpenters’ Hall in Philadelphia, Pennsylvania to protest against Britain’s Intolerable Acts.
+Between September 5 and October 26, 1774, the nation’s first significant Congress – the First Continental Congress – congregated at Carpenters’ Hall in Philadelphia, Pennsylvania to protest against Britain’s Intolerable Acts of 1774.
 Apart from the colony of Georgia, delegates from all the colonies were present.

 The body met to discuss the various grievances in Britain’s thirteen American colonies.
-For years, colonies had come under immense aggression from Britain and their soldiers stationed across the colonies.
-This aggression was made worse by the various Intolerable Acts that levied outrageous taxes on the colonies.
+For years, colonies had come under immense aggression from Great Britain and their soldiers stationed across the colonies.
+This aggression was made worse by the various coercive acts passed the British Parliament as well as the outrageous taxes levied on the colonies.

 The First Continental Congress was hugely significant in the sense that it fueled America’s pursuit of freedom and liberty.
 Delegates of the First Continental Congress included leading colonial figures such as Samuel Adams, Patrick Henry, John Adams and George Washington; the last two went on to become presidents of the United States.